Acton, Massachusetts: Industrialization and Civil War

 During the 19th century, Acton participated in the growing Industrial Revolution.
 By the mid-19th century, Acton was an industrial center for the production of barrels (cooperage).
 There were also a powder mill, three gristmills and four sawmills in town.
 The American Powder Mills complex extended downstream along the Assabet River and manufactured gunpowder from 1835 to 1940.

 On October 1, 1844, the railroad came to Acton.
 The Fitchburg Railroad was routed through South and West Acton so that it could serve the mills.
 South Acton became a busy rail center and was the division point for the Marlborough Branch Railroad.
 With the railroad came increasing development in those areas.
 In addition to the Fitchburg Railroad, two others crossed the town: the Nashua and Acton, and the Framingham and Lowell.
 These two railroads shared a double track right-of-way that ran from West Concord (aka Concord Junction) through East Acton and then splitting in North Acton in the vicinity of Route 27 and Ledge Rock Way.

 In 1874, the population of the town was almost 1700.
 The town established its first newspaper, The Acton Patriot, and the residents of West Acton formed the first library, The Citizen's Library.
-In 1890, the Memorial Library was completed and given to the town by William A. Wilde as a memorial to the Acton soldiers who fought in the Civil War.
+In 1890, the Memorial Library was completed and given to the town by William Allan Wilde as a memorial to the Acton soldiers who fought in the Civil War.